-Having a health team for the care to be provided to people with HIV diagnoses

-The teamwork perspective in Scenario A reveals shared care during the HIV infection diagnosis through nurses' initiative to involve other professionals in the service.
+Having a health team for the care to be provided to people with HIV diagnoses diagnosis through nurses' initiative to involve other professionals in the service.
 This allows for the support of the team to assist individuals with positive results and distribution of responsibilities.